 If you plan to photograph or get video footage away from the spectating area and close to the action, please introduce yourself and let us know your plans so we are aware of your presence.
 For your safety and the safety of our riders, be aware of what is happening around you.

 What happens in the winter?

 The track is open all winter, weather permitting.
 Note that Boulder and Erie weather patterns are different.
-Daily tweets and Facebook updates will communicate when the velodrome is open or closed.
+Through daily tweets and Facebook updates, we communicate when the velodrome is open or closed.